slowproj/slowdash/app/server/slowapi/docs/README.md

 ```

 - The request body is parsed as JSON and the value is set to the (last) argument of a type `slowapi.JSON`.
-- If the content cannot be not parsed as JSON, the handler will not be called and an error response (400) will be returned.
+- If the content cannot be parsed as JSON, the handler will not be called and an error response (400) will be returned.
 - Use `JSON.value()` to get a value of the native Python types (`dict`, `list`, `str`, ...).
 - Use `dict(doc)` or `list(doc)` to convert to native Python dict or list.
 - If the content is dict (or list), most common dict (list) methods are available in JSON-type data: